Dog found on side of Ohio road with throat cut, nose and mouth duct-taped, police say

 “A gentleman was coming home from work in Middletown and she darted out into the road and he pulled over and was able to get to her," Shari Wyenandt, with HART Rescue in Cincinnati, told WXIX-TV.
 "She had her muzzle taped and she was bleeding from the neck."

 The dog was rushed to a veterinarian's office, where a microchip was discovered inside the dog.
-Records indicate Dani was adopted in 2011, officials said.
+Records indicate Dani was adopted in 2011 and the rescue is investigating, officials said.

 "This is appalling, words cannot describe the disgust I'm feeling right now," Sheriff Richard Jones said in a news release.
 "We will work diligently to find who did this and seek justice."